backdrop-contrib/webform_submissions_bulk_delete/README.txt

 webform submissions with in the date range you given.

-This module will add a Menu tab(Bulk Delete) under webform Results tab, with the help of this user can select their date range they want.
+This module will add a Menu tab(Bulk Delete) under the webform Results tab, with the help of this user can select their date range they want.

 Requirements